National Law University, Jodhpur: Response to the pandemic

 The University on 14 March 2020 decided to suspend all classes till 31 March 2020 because of the state directives, the same was extended indefinitely due to the spread of the COVID-19 pandemic throughout the nation and the classes shifted to an online medium.
 Unfortunately, one student succumbed to COVID-19 during this time, which led to student protests against the Vice-Chancellor and the university administration.

 The university started conducting online classes for the first-year Undergraduate students immediately after the declaration of the CLAT results to make up for the time lost due to the late conduction of the entrance examination.

 The 14th Convocation of the university happened virtually and was streamed on YouTube.
-The 15th Convocation of the university was canceled entirely due to the spread of the Omicron COVID-19 variant.
+The 15th Convocation of the university was cancelled entirely due to the spread of the Omicron COVID-19 variant.

-The university after deferring the decision to reopen once finally decided on 17 February 2022 to reopen the university in a hybrid mode from 1/03/2022 for all the students, keeping in mind the Rajasthan Government guidelines and the COVID-19 situation.
+The university after deferring the decision to reopen once finally decided on 17 February 2022 to reopen the university in a hybrid mode from 1 March 2022 for all the students, keeping in mind the Rajasthan Government guidelines and the COVID-19 situation.